E. V. Velu

-Ethirajulu Vajjaravelu or E. V. Velu (born 15 March 1951) is an Indian politician who has been serving as the Minister of Public Works, Highways and Minor Ports in the M. K. Stalin ministry of the state of Tamil Nadu since 2021.
-He formerly served as the Minister for Food in the state under M. Karunanidhi (2006–2011).
+Ethirajulu Vajjaravelu or E. V. Velu (born 15 March 1951) is an Indian senior politician who has been serving as the Minister of Public Works, Highways and Minor Ports in the M. K. Stalin ministry of the state of Tamil Nadu since 2021.2026 He formerly served as the Minister for Food and Civil Supplies in the state under M. Karunanidhi (2006–2011).